Ziinc/ZetCards/README.md

 The main architectural considerations are as follows:

 - Core of the application is shared as much as possible
-  - Prototype and test with TS, refactor with rust wasm.
+  - Prototype and test with TS, refactor for speed with rust wasm.
   - State management with sql.js
 - Core is platform agnostic
 - Thin platform-specific wrapper around core functionalities